ozo-vehe/vue-celo-whitelist/README.md

   // Add an account to the whitelist const joinWhitelist = async() => {
+    // Change the accessLoading ref variable to false to stop the loaing animation accessLoading.value = true;

     // Checks if a wallet is connected, if not, alerts users to connect their wallet (the celo extension wallet) if(isConnected.value) {
       try {